Last updated April 19th, 2023

 1. Interactive pre-supper time play

 The more cats you have the more space you have to provide for them.
 ‘Territory’ is our operative word here in the Chirpies household.
-We are lucky that we have a large backyard to accommodate a decent sized catio and building it was one of the best things we could have done for our cats.
+We are lucky that we have a large backyard to accommodate a decent-sized catio and building it was one of the best things we could have done for our cats.
 We have definitely noticed a more confident and happy cat in George, our cat who was easily intimidated by the more dominant cats.
-But any space, no matter how tiny can accommodate smaller versions of these multiple kingdoms that they can each own or timeshare throughout the day.
+But any space, no matter how tiny can accommodate smaller versions of these multiple kingdoms that they can each own, or timeshare throughout the day.

 Take advantage of those zoomies sessions.
-All that pent up energy seems to come out just before bedtime, not exactly the ideal time.
-But just whip out a toy for 5 minutes to let him “kill” his prey and this should keep your high energy, bully cat from disturbing you or the rest of the cats during the night.
+All that pent-up energy seems to come out just before bedtime, not exactly the ideal time.
+But just whip out a toy for 5 minutes to let him ‘kill’ his prey and this should keep your high energy, bully cat from disturbing you or the rest of the cats during the night.
 Short play sessions before bedtime is a great way to train a cat to merge his sleep patterns with the humans in the house.

-4. Put away toys when not in use
+Tip: Put away toys when not in use

 This is hard to stick to but it’s best to put toys away when not in use.
-Unmoving toys are no interest to a cat and he just gets bored and ignores it.
+Unmoving toys are of no interest to a cat and he just gets bored and ignores it.
 But if these toys emerge during play sessions only, that creates a sense of novelty and intrigue and the cat is a more willing participant in a game of fetch, pounce or jump.
 Favorites such as the fishing rod toys always get put away in our house.
 If left out they could damage the toy or worse, ingest parts of it which is a potentially dangerous situation.

-5. Provide more litter boxes
+5. Provide more litter boxes throughout the house

 Follow the rule of 1+1.
 Again in the same way the bully cat cannot guard several kingdoms at the same time, he also cannot guard all the pathways leading to a litter box.
 See my post on Litter box rules cat owners should not ignore.

 Puzzle feeders are great for encouraging hunting and foraging behavior.
 With these feeders, the cat is actually working for his food.
 It may take a while for him to get the hang of it but he soon learns that his paws can be used for other things besides powder puffing his housemates.
 A really fun and engaging feeder is called the Fish Bowl.
 This inexpensive, simple, yet clever design will have your kitty amused and intrigued while he tries to get his paws inside.
 A little tricky to get the treats but your high-energy cat is not about to give up.

 7. Clicker training!

 I left the best for last!
-I love clicker training my cats and it’s amazing how willing they are to learn.
+I love clicker training my cats and it’s amazing how willing cats are to learn.
 Years ago I bought the Karen Pryor clicker training for cats starter kit which includes a clicker and booklet on how to get started.
 Cats inherently please only themselves, so you have to find something that motivates them, um that’s easy….food and treats!
 Just find out what they absolutely cannot resist in the treats department and you have yourself some willing feline participants.
 It’s also no surprise that it’s the high energy cats like Baggy and his brother Ollie that respond extremely well to clicker training.
-I have used clicker training to teach the younger cats to love their cat tree.
+Using this simple clicker, I have trained the younger cats to love their cat tree.

 So while Baggy, our high-energy cat still probably dreams of ruling the several cat kingdoms in our home, with all the activity we have planned for him, he just doesn’t have the time.

-Which cat in your household?
-Which cat has his eyes set on ruling the seven cat kingdoms?
-Please chirp us a line below!
+Which cat in your household has his eyes set on ruling the seven cat kingdoms?